MackMike/technical-writing-portfolio-site/docs/projects/migrate-user-administrative-tool.md

 This repository contains a portfolio edition of the original internal tool and documentation.
 It is included to demonstrate documentation revision and editing rather than original software development.

 The sample preserves the core workflow and administrative purpose of the original utility, but it does not represent a production-supported enterprise tool.

-## Related Materials

-If included, supporting materials may also show:

-- before-and-after excerpts from the README
-- before-and-after dialog text revisions
-- selected examples of improved code comments
-- documentation notes explaining revision decisions